dykstrom/mazela-man/07-chapter-7/README.md

 reference is passed to a method that starts a timer that triggers after 10 seconds, and then removes the cherry again.

-The call to `removeFromWorld` is wrapped in a call to `Platform.runLater`.
-This time we do this to ensure that the call to `removeFromWorld` is performed on the JavaFX Application Thread.
+Using the built-in game timer has the advantage that the call to `removeFromWorld` is performed on the JavaFX Application Thread.
 JavaFX and FXGL require all calls to the framework to be made on the JavaFX Application Thread to work properly.
-Normally, that is no problem because all callback methods are called on this thread, but the timer we create run on its own thread in the background.
+Normally, that is no problem because all callback methods are called on this thread, but creating your own timer would involve a background thread.

 The helper method `noCherryAt` just checks that there is no entity of type `CHERRY` at the specified position.
 An alternative implementation of this method could have retrieved